 Most qualifying children are the biological, adopted, or stepchildren of the taxpayers who claim them as dependents, but this doesn't have to be the case.
 For example, a brother, sister, or grandchild can be your qualifying child if that person is under 19, lives with you over half the year, provides less than half of that person's own support, and is a U.S. citizen or resident.
 Moreover, a qualifying child can be as old as 23 if that child is enrolled in school full-time.

 To claim a child as a dependent, you must list the child's Social Security number on your tax return.
 This rule is intended to prevent people from claiming tax credits and other benefits for children who don't really exist.

 You may obtain a Social Security number for your child by filling out and filing Social Security Form SS-5.
 See the Social Security Administration website at www.ssa.gov for details.
 It takes about two weeks to get a Social Security number.
-If you do not have a required SSN by the filing due date, you can file IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
+If you don't have a required Social Security number by the filing due date, you can file IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.